siddharth2016/update-readme-image/README.md

 ---

-## GitHub Action to update an image present on README.
+## GitHub Action to update an image present on README

 ![Random Image On Readme Result](images/result.png)